Vaginal discharge: Trichomonas vaginitis

 Trichomonas vaginitis is an infection acquired through sex that is associated with vaginal discharge.
 It can be transmitted by way of the penis to the vagina, the vagina to the penis, or from vagina to vagina.
 The discharge in Trichomonas is typically yellowish-green in color.
 It sometimes is frothy and can have a foul smell.
 Other symptoms may include vaginal burning or itching, pain with urination, or pain with sexual intercourse.
 Trichomonas is diagnosed by looking at a sample of discharge under the microscope showing trichomonads moving on the slide.
 However, in women with trichomonas the organism is typically detected in only 60-80% of cases.
 Other testing, including a culture of the discharge or a PCR assay, are more likely to detect the organism.
 Treatment is with a one time dose of oral antibiotics, most commonly metronidazole or tinidazole.

 Chlamydia and gonorrhea

 Chlamydia and gonorrhea can also cause vaginal discharge, though more often than not these infections do not cause symptoms.
-The vaginal discharge in chlamydia is typically pus-filled, but it is important to note that in around 80% of cases chlamydia does not cause any discharge.
+The vaginal discharge in chlamydia is typically pus-filled, but in around 80% of cases chlamydia does not cause any discharge.
 Gonorrhea can also cause pus-filled vaginal discharge, but gonorrhea is similarly asymptomatic in up to 50% of cases.
 If the vaginal discharge is accompanied by pelvic pain, this is suggestive of pelvic inflammatory disease (PID), a condition in which the bacteria have moved up the reproductive tract.